 Most abnormal blinking or twitching of the eye clears up quickly - within a few hours of when the symptoms appear.
 Similarly, if the eye feels tired or dry or the eyelid feels heavy, the problems usually go away quite quickly.

 The first course of action if these symptoms won’t go away is always to consult a doctor (General Practitioner).

 Sometimes a doctor may not know what is causing the eye problem or prescribes treatments that do not seem to work.
-This is understandable, as muscle spasms have a wide range of causes and no General Practitioner (GP) can know all of them.
+This is understandable, as eye problems have a wide range of causes and no General Practitioner (GP) can know all of them.